Step one: Check what your credit score actually is

 Every lender you deal with will have a different criteria for lending money, so there’s not one firm rule to say what a ‘bad credit score’ is.
 That means what one lender deems to be too poor may be absolutely fine for another.

 It’s therefore a good idea to understand your credit situation properly so you have a better idea how lenders may view you so you can act and prepare accordingly.
-We recommend using either Equifax or Experian because they will give you the most detailed reports and they are the companies mortgage lenders use when they do their credit checks.
+We recommend using CheckMyFile to get your credit report where registration is free for the first 30 days, with a £14.99 monthly fee thereafter, so remember to cancel before the month ends!
+You can register to get your report here.

 Once you have this report, get in touch with us and one of our mortgage advisers will be able to review your circumstances and advise you personally on your next best step.
-You can start the process here and if you create an account, you will get access to our online calendar where you can book an appointment: https://www.open-money.co.uk/home/start
+You can start the mortgage process and book a free appointment here.

 Step two: Rebuild your credit score